INFOnline-sg/libs-appsensor-iomb-android/README.md

 A simple example demonstrating how to integrate IOMb Library Android.

 ### Setup
-Create "credentials.gradle" file based on ".credentials.gradle" and fill your access token.
+If not present, create "credentials.gradle" file based on ".credentials.gradle".
+Fill your access token if you have been provided with one.

 ## Integration guide